ocaml/merlin/README.md

   Add directory to path

 **:Use**
-  Load a findlib package (with completion) by adjusting buildpath to find files from package.
+  Load findlib packages (with completion) by adjusting buildpath to find files from packages.

 **:ML** **:MLI**
   Quick switch to a local source file (with completion).